 If your child qualifies for free school meals or has at any point in the past six years, it’s important that you tell us as this enables us to claim pupil premium.

-Click to view Swing Gate School's Pupil Premium statement, incorporating a review of the previous academic year - Pupil Premium 2020-2021
+Click to view Swing Gate School's Pupil Premium statement, or a review of the previous academic year:

 Swing Gate Lane, Berkhamsted, Hertfordshire HP4 2LJ